 I got myself a slip clutch and reduced the friction plates to almost-slipping to protect my ancient rototiller from the 18HP the tractor sends to the PTO.

 I don’t have the backhoe attachment.
 It’s supposed to attach to the frame, but I haven’t heard of anyone having one either.
-The dealer says it’s pretty much only good for light duty work, limited to trenching.
+(I ended up getting one for my 2515H) The dealer says it’s pretty much only good for light duty work, limited to trenching.
 At a price of $5800 it’s not worth it.

 The back end does not have it’s own hydraulic ports, so whatever attachment you get is going to need to be powered by PTO only.

 The 3-point hitch is nicely adjustable, but the pins it comes with on the chains pop out with vibration.
 Also, depending on the width of your implement, both pins won’t set in a position and you have to leave one of them in a “large swing” area, which will increase vibration of your implement.
-The tilt bar on the 3-point is anemic for using a tiller or blade, mine bent.
+The tilt bar on the 3-point is anemic for using a tiller or blade, mine bent, and I repaired it several times.
 All of the adjustable links for the tilt of the rear implement come loose very easy, they just use a single jam-nut.
 The tractor should have a spot for a tool on a lanyard on the rear of the tractor for adjusting these.
 The adjustable swing arm post set things are anemic and mine bent.

 The front head lights get almost completely blocked by your front implement when you are driving, and makes operating at night dangerous.
 I would get some LED floodlights to go on the top of the ROPS (Roll-over Protection System).